Gary-LePeep/Hide-eBay-Items-and-Sellers/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please clone the repository and submit a pull request with your changes.

+Special thanks to John Manning, who created the initial version of this project.

 ## Support
 If you have any questions or need help, please [open an issue](https://github.com/ebay-hide-items-and-sellers/ebay-hide-items-and-sellers/issues) or send me an email at [my masked email address](mailto:n7bvdoj73@mozmail.com).